Foundation Diploma in Art, Design & Media (Accredited by ABC Awards)

 We are an independent institute, which enables us the freedom to deliver a foundation course as we believe it should be delivered.
-We very much embrace the traditions of the Bauhaus school; delivering the fundamental and core skills that are required for all of the creative disciplines.
+We very much embrace the core foundational skills of drawing, painting and sculpture.

-Students will develop skills within observational drawing, confidence in colour theory, gain critical knowledge and understanding of context within art and design methodologies.
+We adopt a contemporary approach to the visual arts; including skills in performance, animation, installation, sound, textiles, book arts, and printmaking.
+Students will develop skills within observational drawing, gain critical knowledge and understanding of context within art and design methodologies and apply these to develop their own creative practice, be this fine art or design focused.
 Students will be encouraged to explore the use of traditional and non traditional media and materials to explore ideas.
 By the end of the course you should expect to be an independent thinker, self motivated, resourceful, innovative, and fired up with ideas and a toolkit of techniques and processes ready to take onto the next stage of your creative career.

 Stage 1: Exploratory

 Throughout the first stage you will undertake a series of induction workshops into a range of creative disciplines including painting, printmaking, textiles, graphic design and 3D processes.
 Workshops run alongside a core programme in drawing and visual studies, creative methodologies and personal/critical research.
 You will steadily develop your creative and critical skills and ideas through study visits to local and national galleries and museums, and you will develop a short written assignment relevant to your studies.